sunlabs.brazil.handler

 - Parameters:

-- The HTTP server that created this Handler
+server - The HTTP server that created this Handler.

 of the keys that it uses to extract configuration information